wellcomecollection/storage-service/docs/wellcome/awkward-files-and-bags.md

 I didn't have time to debug why the verifier can't read blobs which have been rehydrated from the archive tier, but since we can retrieve them through the Azure CLI I don't think it's a major issue.

-## 'miro/library/V Images/V0047000' and 'miro/library/jpg/V0047000_2': a single image removed
+## miro/V0047000: a single image was removed

-This bag contains files from Miro (the Wellcome Images management software).
+Bags in the Miro space contain files from Wellcome Images.
-It was originally processed using Archivematica.
+They were processed using Archivematica.
 In July 2023, Collections asked us to permanently remove a single image from the Miro data.
-This image was present in these two bags, once as a JP2, once as a JPEG.
+This image was present in these two bags:

+*   `miro/library/V Images/V0047000` – as a JPEG2000
+*   `miro/library/jpg/V0047000_2` – as a JPEG

-We removed the image by:
+We removed the image from these bags by:

 1. Deleting the original bag
 2. Uploading a replacement bag with this image removed